-The wave or ribbon rack, while sometimes still used, only provides one point of contact.
+The wave or ribbon rack, while popular with some bicyclists, only provides one point of contact.
 It is not recommended for new installations, but it is still functional with a U-lock.
 It is generally not worth replacing.
-"Wheel bender" racks that provide no support for a bike frame, however, should be replaced.
+Class 3 "wheel bender" racks, however, should be replaced.
+(However, in Class 1 situations they are acceptable as described in Section 10.1.)